sopa40/simple_daemon/README.md

 ## Build and run test

-Testing made with Google Test
+Testing made with Google testing framework (gtest)

 Go to project folder